pnnl/interflow/docs/source/user_guide.rst

 Calculate values
 -------------------------
 Consistent naming and spelling with sectors is very important as values (both collected and calculated) are assigned to the node names provided.
-The model looks for node names at level 5 granularity to retrieve and calculate values.
+The model looks for node names at level 5 granularity to retrieve known flow values and calculate new flow values based on intensity factors.

 In order to calculate secondary unit flow values from collected flow values, the data must be in the following format:

-* The calculation type (data position 2) must be equal to "B_calculate"
+* The calculation type (column 2) must be equal to "B_calculate"
-* The primary node information (data positions 3-8) must describe the node that is *being built* in the secondary units (E.g., public water supply pumping energy in btu)
+* The primary node information (columns 3-8) must describe the new node that is *being built* in the secondary units (e.g., public water supply pumping energy in btu) based on the intensity factor.
-* The secondary node information (data positions 9-14) must describe the node that the new value is based on and be equal to a node that has been collected.
+* The secondary node information (columns 9-14) must describe the node name that the new value is based on and be equal to a node that has already been collected or calculated.
-* The value (data position 16) must be equal to the intensity value to calculate the secondary unit flow from the first unit flow.
+* The value (column 16) must be equal to the intensity value to calculate the secondary unit flow from the first unit flow.
 Examples include kilowatt-hours per gallon, gallons per btu, etc.

-Note that when calculating a secondary unit flow for a sector that has flows in both units, the names of those sectors/nodes do not have to be consistent.
+Note that when calculating a secondary unit flow for a sector that has flows in both units, the names of those sectors/nodes do not have to be consistent as final output values are provided by unit type.
 In the below example, we are naming the level2 through level5 different than we did for the water flows.
-This is because different nodes are calculated for different units.

 Example:

+The example below tells the model to calculate a new energy (bbtu) value and assign it to a new node with a level 5 granularity name of "Public Water Supply - Fresh - Surface Water - Withdrawal - Total" where each dash separates the different granularity levels.
+The new node and value are being created off of the known level 5 granularity water (mgd) flow value associated with the node name "Public Water Supply - Fresh - Surface Water - Withdrawal - Total".
+The intensity factor used to calculate the amount of bbtu per mgd is 2.

 +----------+-----------------+--------------------+-------+---------------+-----------+-------+---------+---------------------+-------+---------------+------------+-------+---------+-----------+-------+
 |Region    |Calculation type |PN L1               |PN L2  |PN L3          |PN L4      |PN L5  |PN Units |SN L1                |SN L2  |SN L3          |SN L4       |SN L5  |SN Units | Parameter | value |